TrudAX/denistrunin-blog/src/draft/integration-importpurchpdf/index.md

 The main components are:

-1. A **Load class**, similar to [DEVIntegTutorialWebSalesLoad](https://github.com/TrudAX/XppTools/blob/master/DEVTutorial/DEVExternalIntegrationSamples/AxClass/DEVIntegTutorialWebSalesLoad.xml), which connects to a custom API.
+1. Tables and a form to manage staging data.
-2. A **Processing class**, [DEVIntegTutorialWebSalesProcess](https://github.com/TrudAX/XppTools/blob/master/DEVTutorial/DEVExternalIntegrationSamples/AxClass/DEVIntegTutorialWebSalesProcess.xml), which contains the logic for processing incoming data.
+2. A **Processing class**, [DEVIntegTutorialPurchOrderOCRProcess](https://github.com/TrudAX/XppTools/blob/master/DEVTutorial/DEVExternalIntegrationSamples/AxClass/DEVIntegTutorialPurchOrderOCRProcess.xml), which contains the logic for parsing JSON data from AI, saving it to staging tables and creating a purchase order based on it.
-3. Tables and forms to manage staging data.
-4. A mapping extension to implement mapping between Web application and Dynamics 365 Finance and Operations.
+3. A class for a "**New order import**" dialog, [DEVIntegTutorialPurchOrderOCRManualImport](https://github.com/TrudAX/XppTools/blob/master/DEVTutorial/DEVExternalIntegrationSamples/AxClass/DEVIntegTutorialPurchOrderOCRManualImport.xml).
+In the current case, it is empty, but it may be extended to handle parameters in addition to the provided file.

-Once these components are set up, the External Integration framework will automatically handle the rest of the integration process.
+Once these components are set up, the [External Integration](https://github.com/TrudAX/XppTools/tree/master?tab=readme-ov-file#devexternalintegration-submodel) framework will automatically handle the remaining integration process.
+The solution uses only X++ code, without any external DLLs.

 ## Summary

-In this post, I've explained how to implement a complex document integration from a REST API web service into Dynamics 365 Finance and Operations using the **External Integration** framework.
+In this post, I've explained how to use the power of AI to implement a complex PDF document import into Dynamics 365 Finance and Operations using the **External Integration** framework.
 We covered these key topics:

-- Designing an integration solution.
+- How to setup an AI prompt and test it.
-- Examples of querying a Web application and creating sales orders in Dynamics 365 Finance and Operations.
+- Examples of processing data from AI and creating purchase orders in Dynamics 365 Finance and Operations.
-- Monitoring and troubleshooting common integration issues.
+- How to validate the results and create a document.

 I hope you found this information helpful.
 If you have any questions, suggestions, or improvements, please feel free to reach out.